mpierrau/flight-price-prediction/README.md

 ## Training
 ### Hyperparameter tuning
 First we do some local hyperparameter tuning on the data.
 Default is 30 runs, which takes a couple of minutes, depending on your machine.
-With the given seeds we get a model with a lowest loss of ~1900.
+With the given seeds we get a model with a lowest loss of ~2900 rupees.
 We only log the metadata of these models - no artifacts.
 ```sh
 make train_model_hyperpar_search
 ```